 Our Role Is To Protect Your Interests

-The lawyers of Hogan Omidi, PC, can help craft a clear and enforceable prenuptial/postnuptial.
+The Denver family lawyers of Hogan Omidi, PC, can help craft a clear and enforceable prenuptial/postnuptial.
 Assets must be fully disclosed and both parties must be allowed time to review the document without coercion or ultimatum.
-If you have been asked to sign a prenup, we can gauge whether it is fair and within your best interests.
-Call our Denver law office at 303-416-5697 or contact us online.
+If you have been asked to sign a prenup, the Denver prenup attorneys at Hogan Omidi PC can gauge whether it is fair and within your best interests.
+Call our Denver law office at 303-691-9600 or contact us online.